 Teaching requires empathy.
 If we think our students are lazy, then we’re doing something wrong as educators.
 We are not reaching them in this moment, we are not empathizing, we are not hearing them.
 Or worse, we’re not listening.
 We have to value our students’ voices, their experiences, their humanness.
-Because learning is messy and tough and emphasizes vulnerability.
-As educators we should be protecting this vulnerability and this humanness, not shaming it.
+Because learning is messy and tough and requires vulnerability.
+As educators, we should be protecting this vulnerability and this humanness, not shame it.

 So I’m sorry that this post is retrospect.
 I’m sorry that I did not make this clear when it was brought up in that conference session.
-Because really I should have owned my status as a milennial student and pushed back against the rhetoric we are experiencing in education.
+Because really I should have owned my status as a millennial student and pushed back against the rhetoric we are experiencing in education.
 Because I am offended and what was said is offensive to so many.
-As an educator, as someone who works closely with students as a collaborator on digital projects, as the sister of two students, as a former tutor counselor to a hundred low-income, first generation, rural VT/NH Upward Bound students, and as a recent graduate/milennial student.
+As an educator, as someone who works closely with students as a collaborator on digital projects, as the sister of two students, as a former tutor counselor to a hundred low-income, first-generation, rural VT/NH Upward Bound students, and as a recent graduate/millennial student.
 There are many reasons to be offended.